PageAudit

 How long does it take to fix common WCAG errors?

 Most of the errors in this guide take minutes to fix once you know what to change.
 Adding a lang attribute is a one-line change.
 Fixing color contrast requires updating CSS values.
-Adding alt text and link labels takes a few minutes per element.
+Adding alt text, link labels, form labels, and heading order takes a few minutes per element.
 The hardest part is finding the violations, which is why automated scanning saves hours of manual review.